 Rich and creamy and full of plant-based protein, these easy Low-Fat Vegan Peanut Butter Overnight Oats are the perfect breakfast for anyone on the go.

-This post is also featured in my Easy Plant Based Breakfast Ideas For 2020 roundup.
+This recipe is also in my Plant Based Breakfast Ideas for 2022 roundup post!

-- 1/4 cup peanut flour
+- Peanut flour

-- 1 cup almond milk
+- Non-dairy milk